adamtorres/importing-tutorial/readme.md

 # Circular imports
 This is when one file imports another file which then imports another file which imports another eventually importing the first file again.
-Python will flag this as an some error as shown below.
+Python will flag this as some error as shown below with a "most likely" note.
 Sometimes it will be ImportError and other times it will be AttributeError.
 To see this output, run `python circular_a.py`.

 ```
 This is a